-In June 2023, subsidiaries of NextEra Energy Resources sold to a NEP subsidiary their 100% ownership interests in five wind generation facilities and three solar generation facilities located in geographically diverse locations throughout the U.S. with a total generating capacity of 688 MW for cash proceeds of approximately \$566 million, plus working capital of \$32 million.
-A NextEra Energy Resources affiliate will continue to operate the facilities included in the sale.
+In 2023, subsidiaries of NextEra Energy Resources sold to an XPLR subsidiary their 100% ownership interests in five wind generation facilities and three solar generation facilities located in geographically diverse locations throughout the U.S. with a total generating capacity of 688 MW for cash proceeds of approximately \$566 million, plus working capital of \$32 million.
+A NextEra Energy Resources subsidiary continues to operate the facilities included in the sale.

-In December 2022, subsidiaries of NextEra Energy Resources sold (i) a 49% controlling ownership interest in three wind generation facilities and one solar plus battery facility located in geographically diverse locations throughout the U.S. with a total generating capacity of 1,437 MW and 65 MW of battery storage capacity, two of which facilities were under construction, and (ii) their 100% ownership interest in three wind generation facilities located in the Midwest region of the U.S. with a total generating capacity of 347 MW to a NEP subsidiary for cash proceeds of approximately \$805 million, plus working capital and other adjustments of \$8 million.
+In 2022, subsidiaries of NextEra Energy Resources sold (i) a 49% controlling ownership interest in three wind generation facilities and one solar plus battery facility located in geographically diverse locations throughout the U.S. with a total generating capacity of 1.437 MW and 65 MW of battery storage capacity, two of which facilities were under construction, and (ii) their 100% ownership interest in three wind generation facilities located in the Midwest region of the U.S. with a total generating capacity of 347 MW to an XPLR subsidiary for cash proceeds of approximately \$805 million, plus working capital and other adjustments of \$8 million.
 NEER continued to consolidate one of the projects under construction for accounting purposes through March 2023 and the second project under construction through July 2023.
-A NextEra Energy Resources affiliate will continue to operate the facilities included in the sale.
+A NextEra Energy Resources subsidiary continues to operate the facilities included in the sale.
 In connection with the sale, a gain of approximately \$301 million (\$230 million after tax) was recorded in NEE's consolidated statements of income for the year ended December 31, 2022 and is included in the gains on disposal of businesses/assets - net.
-In connection with the two facilities that were under construction, approximately \$251 million of cash received was recorded as contract liabilities, which is included in current other liabilities on NEE's consolidated balance sheet at December 31, 2022.
-The contract liabilities related to sale proceeds from NEP of approximately \$150 million and differential membership interests of approximately \$101 million.
+In connection with the two facilities that were under construction, approximately \$251 million of cash received was recorded as contract liabilities on NEE's consolidated balance sheet.
+The contract liabilities related to sale proceeds from XPLR of approximately \$150 million and differential membership interests of approximately \$101 million.
 In 2023, the two facilities achieved commercial operations and approximately \$251 million of contract liabilities were reversed and the sale of those facilities was recognized for accounting purposes.
 In addition, NextEra Energy Resources was responsible to pay for all construction costs related to the portfolio.
-At December 31, 2023 and December 31, 2022, approximately \$68 million and \$810 million, respectively, are included in accounts payable on NEE's consolidated balance sheets and represent amounts owed by NextEra Energy Resources to NEP to reimburse NEP for construction costs.
+At December 31, 2023, approximately \$68 million was included in accounts payable on NEE's consolidated balance sheet and represented amounts owed by NextEra Energy Resources to XPLR to reimburse XPLR for construction costs.

-In 2022, subsidiaries of NextEra Energy Resources sold to a NEP subsidiary a 67% controlling ownership interest in a battery storage facility in California with storage capacity of 230 MW, for cash proceeds of approximately \$191 million, plus working capital and other adjustments of \$2 million.
-A NextEra Energy Resources affiliate will continue to operate the facility included in the sale.
+In 2022, subsidiaries of NextEra Energy Resources sold to an XPLR subsidiary a 67% controlling ownership interest in a battery storage facility in California with storage capacity of 230 MW, for cash proceeds of approximately \$191 million, plus working capital and other adjustments of \$2 million.
+A NextEra Energy Resources subsidiary continues to operate the facility included in the sale.
 In connection with the sale, a gain of approximately \$87 million (\$66 million after tax) was recorded in NEE's consolidated statements of income for the year ended December 31, 2022 and is included in gains on disposal of businesses/ assets - net.